 It was quiet and very peaceful when I awoke.
-My eyes opened to see the sun slowly rise and illuminate the room.
+My eyes opened to see the sun slowly rising and illuminating the room.
 The boy stirred a little bit in his sleep and eventually woke up.
 He rubbed his eyes and inched his way up crawling to my neck.
 He beamed in my presence.

 The pup gazed up and stared me back straight in the eyes with an innocent look on his face.

 "My name is Yu Shung." he answered in a hushed tone.
 He was still weak from the previous night.
 It would be a full two more days before he was even able to walk again.